 · 1.6 times the likelihood of reporting severe obesity

 A toxic stress response can occur when a child experiences strong, frequent and/or prolonged adversity.
 This kind of prolonged activation of the stress response systems can disrupt the development of the brain architecture, affect immune systems, hormonal systems and how our DNA is read and transcribed.

 Research indicates that the following interventions may be helpful for reducing the long term effects of toxic stress:

 -Supportive responsive relationships eg Coaching

 -Building skills in self regulation, emotion regulation and problem solving (Mindful Emotion Coaching)

 -Mindfulness practice, meditation and mindful emotion coaching

-We recommend that individuals speak to their NHS or Private GP about ACE -related concerns and discuss how to integrate most promising healing practices for toxic stress into their self and family care.
+We recommend that individuals speak to their family Doctor (GP) about ACE -related concerns and discuss how to integrate most promising healing practices for toxic stress into their self and family care.
 EHCAP provides on line video coaching and plenty of free on line information.
 For urgent medical or psychiatric concerns call 999 or your local A&E for immediate assistance.
 Samaritans are available 24 hours a day on 116 123 (UK)